sliemelela/ibos-cijfertracking/README.md

 ![Sketch of Portal](doc/img/sketch-portal-1.png)
 ![Sketch of Portal](doc/img/sketch-portal-2.png)

-All the other feautures are self-evident from the above sketches (like adding grades via modals etc.).
+All the other features are self-evident from the above sketches (like adding grades via modals etc.).